phikiphp/phiki/README.md

 ![Phiki](./art/banner.png)

 Phiki is a syntax highlighter written in PHP.
-It uses TextMate grammar files and Visual Studio Code themes to generate syntax highlighted code for the web and terminal.
+It uses TextMate grammar files and Visual Studio Code themes to generate syntax highlighted code for the web.

 The name and public API of Phiki is heavily inspired by [Shiki](https://shiki.style/), a package that does more or less the same thing in the JavaScript ecosystem.
 The actual implementation of the highlighter is inspired by the [`vscode-textmate`](https://github.com/microsoft/vscode-textmate) package which Shiki uses internally, but isn't a 1-1 translation since the internal APIs of Phiki differ to `vscode-textmate`.